 2. Lower Office Costs

 The fact is office space costs a lot of money.
 Any large business will see in their balance sheet that the cost of property, plant, and equipment will be anywhere from 15 to 25% of their asset cost.
-Office space maintenance, cleaning, security, reception, and canteens are a burden to employers.
+Office space maintenance, cleaning, security, reception, and canteens burden employers.

-A key benefit of moving more significant portions of the workforce is the ability to downsize office space and sub-let parts of the office buildings you own to other companies reducing your overall burden.
+A key benefit of moving larger portions of the workforce is the ability to downsize office space and sublet parts of the office buildings you own to other companies, reducing your overall burden.

 Even implementing a flexible work policy for employees who need to use office locations for customer and supplier meetings can reduce the need for a fixed desk.
 The rise of the mobile desk means a higher utilization of office space assets, which reduces costs overall.

-Using a clever mix of full-time remote working for staff that does not need to be physically in the office and having hot desks for those that need an office some of the time can reduce overall office overheads by 30%.
+Using a clever mix of full-time remote working for staff who do not need to be physically in the office and hot desks for those who sometimes need an office can reduce overall office overheads by 30%.

 3. Reduced Energy Costs

-Smaller offices, fewer printers and laptops, less lighting, lower heating and cooling costs amount to additional savings for employers.
-As you will see later in this article, remote workers see telecommuting as a benefit; therefore, they will tend to cover the home office expenses themselves without requiring subsidies from employers.
+Smaller offices, fewer printers and laptops, less lighting, and lower heating and cooling costs add to employers’ savings.
+As you will see later in this article, remote workers see telecommuting as a benefit; therefore, they tend to cover the home office expenses themselves without requiring subsidies from employers.
 In many countries, home office expenses are also tax-deductible for employees.

 4. Lower Costs Of Parking Facilities